awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 **To link EC2\-Classic instances in an Auto Scaling group to a VPC using the AWS CLI**

 1. Verify that the VPC has ClassicLink enabled\.
-For more information, see [Viewing Your ClassicLink\-Enabled VPCs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-describe-vpcs-instances) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Viewing Your ClassicLink\-Enabled VPCs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-describe-vpcs-instances) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. Create a security group for the VPC that you are going to link EC2\-Classic instances to, with rules to control communication between the linked EC2\-Classic instances and instances in the VPC\.
+1. Create a security group for the VPC that you are going to link EC2\-Classic instances to\.
+Add rules to control communication between the linked EC2\-Classic instances and instances in the VPC\.

-1. Create a launch configuration using the [create\-launch\-configuration](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command as follows, where *vpd\_id* is the ID of the VPC with ClassicLink enabled from step 1 and *group\_id* is the security group from step 2:
+1. Create a launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command as follows\.
+Specify a value for *vpd\_id* as the ID of the VPC with ClassicLink enabled from step 1 and for *group\_id* as the security group from step 2:

    ```
    aws autoscaling create-launch-configuration --launch-configuration-name classiclink-config